 D-DAY, JUNE 6, 1944.

-It was here that they trained for the D-Day Invasion of France, under the command of Lt.
-Col. John Pappas, along with a large number of new officers & men (veterans of Sicily & North Africa) who had been transferred from the 82nd Airborne, 307th AEB specifically to train the 326.
-The Battalion's training focused on physical conditioning (including long and short marches), weapons training, bridge construction and demolition, laying mines, road blocks, unit and divisional tactical excersises.
+The Ship 294 (HMS Samaria) landed at Liverpool, England and the battalion moved by train to Basildon Park near Reading, Berkshire.
+It was here that they trained for the D-Day Invasion of France, under the command of Lt-Col. John Pappas, along with a number of new officers & NCO's (veterans of Sicily & North Africa) who had been transferred from the 82nd Airborne, 307 AEB specifically to train the 101st & 326th.

+Taking part in Operation Market Garden and in the defense of Bastogne, served as an entire unit in the southern sector.
 They were the first in and the first to meet General Patton's tanks once the encirclement had broken.

 For its outstanding accomplishments at Normandy and Bastogne, the Battalion was twice awarded the Presidential Unit Citation.

 For its contribution to the success of the European War, the Battalion was awarded the French Croix de Guerre (with Palm), the Netherlands Orange Lanyard, and the Belgian Fourragere.

 The 326 Airborne Engineer Battalion was deactivated in Germany on November 30.
 1945.